MonikaBarget/distant-reading/docs/pages_datascraping_socialmedia.md

-## information on which platforms can be used
+## information on which platforms can be used, e.g. restrictions on Meta services

 ## mention available GUI tools